rdviii/ai-policy/ai-policy-2025.md

 The last point represents a serious business risk.
 What happens when your provider changes the AI in ways that affect output you depend on, or worse, they go out of business?
 Can you tolerate that?

-### Moral and Ethical Issues

-1. Excessive consumption of energy.
-2. Distortion of semiconductor market https://www.bloomberg.com/news/articles/2025-10-09/why-experts-are-warning-the-ai-boom-could-be-a-bubble
-3. Theft of intellectual property (and loss of revenue). https://www.cbc.ca/news/business/anthropic-ai-copyright-settlement-1.7626707 https://futurism.com/artificial-intelligence/openai-danger-authors-internal-slack-messages
-4. Undocumented bias (e.g., against Black people when evaluating creditworthiness; Musk's current efforts to get Grok to reflect his own personal political bias)
-5. Are we as a society ready to put many people (including artists, who often already have a marginal economic life) out of work?
-6. Possible suicide ideation and encouragement. https://arstechnica.com/ai/2025/10/openai-data-suggests-1-million-users-discuss-suicide-with-chatgpt-weekly/ https://apnews.com/article/openai-chatgpt-lawsuit-suicide-56e63e5538602ea39116f1904bf7cdc3# https://edition.cnn.com/2025/11/06/us/openai-chatgpt-suicide-lawsuit-invs-vis

-On the theft of IP, are you willing to be on _either_ end of that?

 ## Rules and Recommendations